Ewallet App Development: Ultimate Guide for 2025

 Unlock your startup potential now — start transforming your vision into a scalable solution with our expert developers today!

-Why Every Fintech Startup Should Develop an E-Wallet App
+Why Every Fintech Startup Should Develop A Mobile Wallet App

-- It is estimated that the market for e-wallet will enjoy a 28.2% CAGR, representing growth from $1 trillion to $7.5 trillion in 2027.
+- The mobile wallet market is estimated to see a 28.2% CAGR, representing growth from $1 trillion to $7.5 trillion in 2027.
 This CAGR reflects the opinions of many that mobile payment apps have a high adoption rate by new users.

-- A 2021 study by FIS shows that the use of e-wallets at the point of sale (or POS) has increased by 19.5% in the past one year, highlighting the growing importance of integrating a POS monitoring system.
+- A 2021 study by FIS shows that digital wallet payments at the point of sale (or POS) have increased by 19.5% in the past year, highlighting the growing importance of integrating a POS monitoring system.

-- The global e-wallet money transfer industry is expected to be worth $2.1 trillion by 2025.
+- The global e-wallet money transfer industry was worth $2.1 trillion in 2025.

-- 66% of Americans consider e-wallets as the most convenient option for financial transactions.
+- 66% of Americans consider digital wallet providers the most convenient option for financial transactions over traditional payment methods.

 Case Study: Revolut

-Let’s take a look at the cost of developing an e-wallet application.
+Let’s take a look at the cost of creating a digital wallet app.

-The required budget depends on multiple developmental factors such as the number of integrations, complexity of workflow, and type of the development team.
+The required budget depends on multiple developmental factors such as the number of integrations, the complexity of the workflow, and the ewallet app development company you choose.

-Beyond these developmental factors, the design and discovery phase also has a role to play in determining the overall app cost.
+Beyond these developmental factors, the design and discovery phase also has a role to play in determining the overall mobile wallet app cost.
+Further, we explore digital wallet app development cost, covering factors like team type and location.

 Cost Breakdown by Team Type

-To calculate the MVP development cost here and below, we will use the example of an app, which requires 1,500 development hours.
+To calculate the MVP development cost of digital payments app development, here and below, we will use the example of an app that requires 1,500 development hours.

 Below is a spreadsheet depicting the team-type cost of developing an e-wallet mobile application.

-In addition to the type of team, the price of digital wallet development is influenced by the location of the team.
+In addition to the type of team, the price of digital wallet development also depends on the location of the development team.

 Cost Breakdown by Team Location

-Here is a breakdown of development costs by the countries.
+Here is a breakdown of development costs by country.

 Get a clear picture of the cost of hiring a software developer to budget for your next project.